eigenlucy/eigenlucy.github.io/_pages/about.md

 I keep myself too busy and am behind on documentation, please message me if you have any questions about my projects and I'll be glad to answer any questions.

-If you are interested in contracting me for your hardware project, email me at lucy@sophia-labs.com
+If you are interested in contracting me for your hardware project, use one of the contact methods below.